metal-stack/metal-roles/control-plane/roles/isolated-clusters/README.md

 # isolated clusters

-Contains roles for deploying addtional services for the partition.
+Contains roles for deploying addtional services for the isolated cluster feature as described [here](https://docs.metal-stack.io/stable/overview/isolated-kubernetes/).

+It contains the services:

+- oci-mirror
+- Registry
+- DNS
+- NTP

+A cert-manager is expected to be deployed by the user beforehand.

 ## Variables